 This image is the first in a series where I explore these concepts by quite intuitively creating ambiguous constructs using natural forms and light.
 I create an energy knot and bring the disturbance into existence, emulating the process of reality coming into existence through my perception.

 In a seemingly chaotic environment, I use the ‘parachute’ of milk thistle seed as a metaphor for the concentration of energy and the hole (where the seed was held) as a ‘portal’ through which blinding light is being emitted, I create uncertainty as to whether there is another dimension beyond.
-I like the idea of the place where the seed has been removed creating a vacuum.
+Maybe the seed has passed through from one life to another.

 The ambiguity of the image defies any linear or logical reasoning, disturbs and provokes unconventional thought.